 It can now be selected and moved into place using the Move edit handle.

-In floor plan view, select 3D> Create Perspective View> Full Camera and create a 3D view to see the results.
+From a floor plan view, select 3D> Create Perspective View> Full Camera and create a 3D view to see the results.

 Use a 3D Molding Line from the Trim tools to create manual casing around the custom shaped arched opening.